feiLinX/CIGIT2021/README.txt

-To start from the very beginning, you should first guarantee the data and the code are in the right place, then run 'data_prepare.ipynb', 'alignment.ipynb', and 'training.ipynb' in sequence. 'data_prepare.ipynb' reads the original csv files, and split them into files with specific date, bus number, condition, and direction. 'alignment.ipynb' reads the splited files, and aggregate them as 'dn2up.csv' and 'up2dn.csv', which are 2 different bus routes. 'training.ipynb' contains feature extracting, framing, ML training and testing.
+To start from the very beginning, you should first guarantee the data and the code are in the right place, then run 'data_prepare.ipynb', 'alignment.ipynb', and 'training.ipynb' in sequence. 'data_prepare.ipynb' reads the original csv files, and split them into files with specific date, bus number, condition, and direction. 'alignment.ipynb' reads the splited files, and aggregates them into 'dn2up.csv' and 'up2dn.csv', which are 2 different bus routes. 'training.ipynb' contains feature extracting, framing, ML training and testing.
 ML models involved: k-NN, SVM, RF, MLP, CNN.

 You can also start just from the 'training.ipynb' as long as you have 'dn2up.csv', 'up2dn.csv', 'dn2up_stop&signal.csv',